6 things BC skiing enthusiasts should do to get into the winter swing! [Tokyo Metropolitan Edition]

 Introduction

-Typically, as November approaches, ski resorts across the country open up, putting their snow machines into full operation.
-Then, once the fields are completely covered in natural snow, the backcountry season finally begins.
-Because the season doesn't start suddenly, backcountry skiers tend to take it easy.
+Every year, as November arrives, ski resorts everywhere open, with snowmaking machines running at full capacity.
+Then, when the fields are completely covered in natural snow, the backcountry season finally begins.
+The season doesn't just start out of nowhere, so backcountry enthusiasts tend to take it easy.

-That said, for people living in the Tokyo metropolitan area like me, there are a few important things to do before the season begins.
-In addition to preparing your gear, it's also essential to hold strategy meetings with your winter friends and prepare for your trip.
-Hokkaido and Tohoku, popular destinations for travelers from the Tokyo metropolitan area, are becoming increasingly popular with foreigners every year, and if you're not careful, accommodations will be booked up in no time.
-Anticipating this, I started booking accommodations for most of the long weekends during the season from around the end of August, but I found the atmosphere to be unusually heated.
+That being said, for those of us living in the Tokyo metropolitan area, there are several important things that need to be done before the season starts.
+Preparing the gear is one thing, but planning strategies with winter friends and preparing for the trip are also essential.
+Hokkaido and Tohoku, destinations far from the Tokyo metropolitan area, are becoming increasingly popular with foreigners every year, and if you're not careful, accommodations will be booked up in no time.
+Anticipating this, I started booking accommodations for most of the long weekends during the season from around the end of August, but I felt an unprecedented level of excitement.

 Regular lodgings are already filling up with reservations.
 Hokkaido in winter is no longer just for skiers and snowboarders, but has become a major tourist destination with hordes of tourists from all over the world flocking to enjoy winter tourism